 The first set of skills and expertise to which our synthesis of relevant research points is those related to supporting and leading the school's instructional program.
 Effective instructional leaders demonstrate expertise around high-quality instruction that enables them to observe and evaluate teachers and classrooms in a constructive manner (City et al. 2009; Johnson, Uline, and Perez 2011), offering responsive and actionable feedback to improve teaching and learning.
 Principals must be able to distinguish high- from low-quality pedagogical practices, producing meaningful variation in teachers' observation ratings (Grissom and Loeb 2017).
 Instructional leaders also must possess the skills that enable them to provide effective, structured feedback to teachers, with the goal of motivating them to refine their practices.
-Finally, to ensure teachers are participating in high-quality professional development opportunities, principals need to be able to recognize the characteristics of high-impact professional development offerings, what Fink and Markholt (2011, 149) refer to as "orchestrating professional learning."

-A Diverse Research Base
+Finally, to ensure teachers are participating in high-quality professional development offerings, what Fink and Markholt (2011, 149) refer to as "orchestrating professional learning."
+BOX 3 A Diverse Research Base